davenonymous/BonsaiGen/README.md

 Bonsai Trees 4 GitHub repository.

-If we managed to set up everything correctly on GitHub it should be enough to create a pull request with the mod added to the `dependencies` list in the `build.gradle` file.
+If we managed to set up everything correctly on GitHub it should be enough to create a pull request with the mod added to the `mods.conf` file.
 The rest should be handled automatically.

 ### Example